ericsoco/minecraft-server-ubuntu/README.md

 The TL;DR: Run a [PaperMC](https://papermc.io/) (Java) server with the [GeyserMC plugin](https://geysermc.org/) installed to enable Bedrock clients to connect, and with the [Floodgate plugin](https://github.com/GeyserMC/Floodgate/) to allow those without a paid Java account to connect.
 Don't bother with the vanilla Java server, nor with [Spigot](https://www.spigotmc.org/) -- [Paper improves on Spigot in a number of ways](https://madelinemiller.dev/blog/paper-vs-spigot/).

-Install and run Paper: copy the URL of the latest build on the [Paper downloads page](https://papermc.io/downloads), download it to your Orange Pi, and run it once to get things set up:
+Install and run Paper: copy the URL of the latest build on the [Paper downloads page](https://papermc.io/downloads), download it to your Orange Pi, and run it once to get things set up. _(Note the `wget` connections from the Orange Pi tend to timeout a lot and require multiple tries, though usually they eventually get through; if not, download to your local machine and `scp` them over to your Orange Pi.)_:
 ```
 # replace with the URL from the Paper downloads page
 wget -O paper.jar https://api.papermc.io/v2/projects/paper/versions/1.19.3/builds/372/downloads/paper-1.19.3-372.jar